In Him Ministries:

 Titus 1:13-16 says, “This testimony is true.
 Therefore rebuke them sharply, that they may be sound in the faith, 14 not devoting themselves to Jewish myths and the commands of people who turn away from the truth.
 15 To the pure, all things are pure, but to the defiled and unbelieving, nothing is pure; but both their minds and their consciences are defiled.
 16 They profess to know God, but they deny him by their works.
 They are detestable, disobedient, unfit for any good work.”

 Don’t let legalism destroy your freedom in Christ.
 There is no saving grace in either eating, or not eating certain foods.
-We are saved by grace through faith in Jesus Christ alone (Ephesians 2:8-10).
+We are saved by grace through faith in Jesus Christ alone (Eph.
+2:8-10).
 This, of course, does not mean that all the animals we use for food are of equal value when it comes to health.
 This is where a Christian has to make value judgments for themselves.
 Food is no longer an issue.
 We each must decide for ourselves what we can eat and no one has the right to judge us on those matters.
 They are a matter of personal choice and have nothing to do with our salvation.

 Always remember what Colossians 2:16-17 says, “Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
 17 These are a shadow of the things that were to come; the reality, however, is found in Christ.”
 (NIV)

 The Law served as a guardian for Israel until Christ came.
 When God commanded Israel to distinguish between the clean and unclean, he was keeping them separate from the other nations, and he was reminding them to make good moral distinctions as well.
-Now that Christ has come, we are no longer under the guardian (Galatians 3:24-25).
+Now that Christ has come, we are no longer under the guardian (Gal.
+3:24-25).

 External ceremonies and rituals cannot cleanse a person spiritually.
 Because food is only physical, no one who eats it will pollute themselves by what they eat.
 Christians are free to eat any kind of meat they want to eat without fearing they have committed a sin.